 All students accepted into the college are subject to the most current catalog policies and must adhere to the rules, regulation, and policies, as well as maintain a satisfactory background screening.
+Background screening may adversely impact an applicant's ability to gain employment in the field for which the applicant is trained.
 Furthermore, students accepted into the Professional Nursing (associate degree) cohort, Practical Nursing cohort, and Medical Assistant program are REQUIRED to maintain current immunizations, CPR certification, and a satisfactory background screening for the duration of the cohort.